IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _What do you call it when a developer writes clean code?
-A rare event._
+> _How do you know if a programmer is at your party?
+Don’t worry, they’ll debug it._

 <!--ENDS_HERE_QUOTE_CARD-->